Credit cards are everywhere, so ubiquitous that it’s easy to forget there’s a dark side to this industry.

 Some fees and finance charges, like the predatory practice of “double-cycle billing” that credit card companies once used to charge interest even on purchases that have already been paid for, were banned by the Credit CARD Act in 2009.
 Of those that live on, the foreign transaction fee is among the ones that most often surprise consumers.

-If you’re a savvy traveler, you may think to check ahead of time whether your credit card company will charge you extra overseas.
+If you’re a savvy traveler, you may think to check ahead of time whether your credit card issuer will charge you extra overseas.
 You may even give the creditor the courtesy of letting them know that you’re traveling, so your card won’t be declined when it shows up that you’re making a purchase far from home.
 But if you’re an infrequent traveler, odds are that the possibility of foreign transaction fees might not even cross your mind.

 And, in the advent of online shopping, you don’t even have to be traveling internationally to encounter an international merchant.
 A purchase you make from your living room could trigger a foreign transaction fee.